 Natalie also works as a casting director for area production companies, casting local and regional print, television, film and commercial work.

 Austin Nava has 15 years of improv experience, both performing and teaching.
-He studied at Dirty South Improv in Chapel Hill, NC.
-After completing their curriculum; he went on to teach classes at all levels, perform and coach at DSI, Cleveland Improv Institute and independently.
-He also performed as one of four members of a team from DSI that won the Super CageMatch at the 9th Annual Chicago Improv Festival.
+He has studied at taught at many theaters around the country as well as independently.
+He also performed as one of four members of a team that won the Super CageMatch at the 9th Annual Chicago Improv Festival.

 Austin has workshopped under the guidance of Michael Gellman, Anthony King, Chris Gethard, Charna Halpern, Charlie Todd, Rachael Mason and Jeff Griggs, among many others.